-As we seek new avenues of growth, a key differentiator alongside access to innovation will be the ability to attract and sustain talent including new skills and capabilities.
-The loss of some or all of our key executives or the inability to attract or retain key talent, could materially and adversely affect our business.
+As we seek new avenues of growth, it is pertinent to be able to attract, develop and sustain talent with new skills and capabilities.
+We also identify, develop and build the next generation of leaders from both internal and external talent pools to ensure a robust succession pipeline.
+The loss of some or all of our key executives or the inability to attract, build and retain key talent and leaders, could materially and adversely affect our business.

-We continue to invest in the skills of

-our existing workforce and build up our current and emerging capabilities through external professional hires and targeted campus recruitment.
-In order to develop and retain talent, we conduct regular skills assessment into the critical business areas and set out structured developmental roadmaps to fill new and emerging skills gaps.
+We continue to invest in the skills of our existing workforce and build up our current and emerging capabilities through external professional hires and targeted recruitment.
+In order to develop and retain talent, we conduct regular skills assessment in the critical business areas and set out structured developmental roadmaps to fill new and emerging skills gaps.
 We have a targeted development approach to develop young, emerging and future technical and business leaders through formal learning activities, coaching and mentoring as well as providing critical experiences such as international assignments, rotations and special projects.